liyanasahir/hugo-blog/content/posts/new-roads.md

 tags:
   - "gurgaon"
   - "bangalore"
 description: "(This is a modified version of an email I sent on Feb 4, 2024, as part of my newsletter project.
-If you'd like to receive these emails, sign up link is at the end of the post!)"
+If you'd like to receive these emails in the future, sign up link is at the end of the post!)"
 images:
  - /media/dashboard.jpeg
 ---